-The England Athletics Mental Health Ambassador programme aims to establish a network of volunteer ambassadors in running clubs and groups across England to support people who are experiencing mental health problems to start running, get back into running, or continue running as well as to improve the mental wellbeing of their existing members.
+The England Athletics Mental Health Champions programme aims to establish a network of volunteer champions in running clubs and groups across England to support people who are experiencing mental health problems to start running, get back into running, or continue running as well as to improve the mental wellbeing of their existing members.

 The programme supports #runandtalk, an England Athletics campaign to improve mental health through running in England by:

 - getting people talking about mental health, sharing their experiences and removing stigma;